Female bodybuilder with one leg captures hearts in China

 And while many online comments commended her after her bodybuilding debut, where she dazzled in a traditional high-necked qipao dress and beat able-bodied rivals, there were a few dissenting voices telling her to stay at home.

 "I am thankful for having these hardships.
 Why do I say that?
-Because of this I grew up, it made my heart stronger and made me what I am today," she said.
+Because of this I grew up, it made my heart stronger and made me who I am today," she said.